 - Pick Leucadendron, flowering kale, dianthus, roses, Peruvian lily, poppies, Marguerite daisy, statice, Japanese anemones, Erica.

 - Apply Tui Bulb Food to bulbs already in the ground.

 - Apply a side dressing of Tui NovaTec Premium fertiliser to shrub borders and flower gardens.

-- Plant cyclamen, bellis, calendula, polyanthus, flowering kale, primula, pansies, violas, poppies, snapdragons, wildflowers, cineraria, winter roses – Hellebores, Leucadendron.
+- For a pop of colour plant cyclamen, bellis, calendula, polyanthus, flowering kale, primula, pansies, violas, poppies, snapdragons, wildflowers, cineraria, winter roses – Hellebores, Leucadendron.

 - Prune summer flowering shrubs and trees that have finished flowering.

 - Save and dry seeds of summer flowers for sowing in the spring.